 The alternate leaf is 16 to 24 inches long, pinnately divided into 11 to 31 leaflets, very pale underneath, dark green above, and often toothed.
 The leaf stem (rachis) without fine hair.
 Leaflets are narrowed or rounded at the base, sharply pointed at the tip.
 Unlike Staghorn Sumac, twigs are smooth, have spots and are not hairy.
 The leaves in the autumn turn a brilliant red and may often be seen turning color in late summer.

-The flowers are usually separate by sex and form in a compact, pyramid shape 8 inch high cluster at the end of the branches.
+The flowers are usually separate by sex and form in a compact, pyramid shaped 8 inch high cluster at the end of the branches.
 The small 5-parted flowers are greenish-yellow.
 The 5 stamens have yellow anthers.

 Habitat: Sumac habitat is usually open fields and roadways, where there is sunshine and the soils are not wet.
 It will be crowded out by trees and larger shrubs.
 Sumac fruit is a winter emergency food for large game birds and many songbirds have sumac in their diet.
 Deer will browse the stems and fruit.
 Thickets are established from root sprouts from a vigorous root system.
 Fire and cutting encourage more growth, although those are also the two best control mechanisms short of chemicals.